tiffanyvallo/bookmark_manager/User_Stories.md

    As a web user
    So that I can access websites I regularly visit
    I'd like to see list of saved bookmarks

+2. Add new bookmarks
+   As a web user
+   So that I can update my liost of bookmarks
+   I would llike to add a bookmark to my current list.